The Very Beginning

 Their popularity grew slowly as they were at first more or less only known to the steel drum community, but as they became better known, they rapidly achieved cult status.

 The Caisa was the second similar instrument to appear, based on the Steel Drum and played not with sticks but with the fingers.
 After 20 years of building Steel Drums, in 2005 Bill Brown started experimenting with various metal forms endevouring to build an instrument that would bridge the gap between the Steel Drum and the Handpan.
+As the owner of the company Kaisos Steel Drums he developed the Caisa.
 The first Caisas went into production in 2007 and up to 2015 several thousand had been made.

 From the end of 2015 the production of the Caisa has been transferred and is being carried on by two fellow ex-collegues and our new company consisting of Bill Brown and Tim Baur is appropriately named BAUR&BROWN HANDPANS.